Tuition Benefit for Spouses Attending the University of Pennsylvania

 Faculty/staff are fully responsible for any tax liability incurred as a result of these benefits being treated as taxable income to the faculty/staff member at any time.
 The University may report the benefit amount as income to any taxing authority and withhold taxes from such benefit amounts or from the faculty/staff member's other salary income.

-Faculty/staff taking advantage of the tuition benefit may be randomly chosen for participation in an audit conducted each semester or at the discretion of the Division of Human Resources.
+Faculty/staff taking advantage of the tuition benefit may be randomly chosen for participation in an audit conducted each semester or at the discretion of Human Resources.
 This audit requires proof of accuracy of benefit requests.

 Policy Number: 409

 Supersedes Policy Number(s): 409 (01/01/1993, 07/01/1997, 05/26/2005, 04/09/2007, 11/1/2008, 04/05/2012)

 Applicability: Full-time Faculty; Regular Full-time and Limited Service Staff